-20 winter things to do in Sydney during the school holidays
+20 best winter school holiday activities to do in Sydney

-With winter school holidays just around the corner (Monday, July 7 to Friday, July 18), now’s the perfect time to start planning how you’ll keep the kids entertained.
+The winter school holidays are just around the corner (Monday, July 6 to Friday, July 17), so it’s time to start locking in some activities to get you through the coldest holiday season of the year.

 1. Australian National Maritime Museum

 The ANMM gives visitors an insight into Australia’s incredible maritime history, using interactive displays, workshops and fascinating exhibitions.
-Explore the deepest depths of the ocean at the Ultimate Depth – a Journey to the Bottom of the Sea exhibition, or learn about the Japanese midget submarine attack on Sydney Harbour at the Secret strike – War on our shores.
+Explore the deepest depths of the ocean at the Ultimate Depth – a Journey to the Bottom of the Sea exhibition, or learn about the Treasures of the Viking Age – The Galloway Hoard, and travel back in time to early medieval Scotland and discover unique and mysterious Viking-age treasures.

 Where: Australian National Maritime Museum, 2 Murray St, Sydney NSW 2000.